neondatabase/neon-postgresql-expert/markdown/neon_code_readmes.md

    safekeeper communication and pull_timeline need to be mocked and main switch procedure wrapped to as a node (thread) in simulation tests, using these mocks.
-Test would inject migrations like it currently injects safekeeper/walproposer restars.
+Test would inject migrations like it currently injects safekeeper/walproposer restarts.
 Main assert is the same -- committed WAL must not be lost.

 3) Since simulation testing injects at relatively high level points (not